MikeMcLernon/SatCom-Workshop-/README.md

 2.  https://in.mathworks.com/help/satcom/ug/multihop-satellite-communication.html

 ## License
-The license for EXPO-2023-SatCom_Workshop is available in the LICENSE.TXT file in this GitHub repository.
+The license for SatCom-Workshop is available in the LICENSE.TXT file in this GitHub repository.

 ## Community Support
 [MATLAB Central](https://www.mathworks.com/matlabcentral)

-Copyright 2022 The MathWorks, Inc.
+Copyright 2023 The MathWorks, Inc.